casbey/RecipeSharingWebsiteAD/Documentations/Requirement Specification.md

 ## 4.4 Communication Interfaces
 The Recipe Sharing Website will use the following communication protocols to ensure secure and efficient interaction between the client, server, and external services:
 * **HTTPS** (Hypertext Transfer Protocol Secure): All communication between the client (user) and the server will be encrypted using HTTPS.
 This will ensure the protection of user data, including login credentials and personal information.
-* **RESTful API**: The backend server will expose a RESTful API that will communicate with the frontend using JSON over HTTP.
-This API will handle all CRUD (Create, Read, Update, Delete) operations for recipes, users, comments, and ratings.

 # 5. System Attributes
 This section outlines the key attributes that the Recipe Sharing Website will adhere to, including security, performance, scalability, usability, maintainability, and portability.
 ## 5.1 Security
 The Recipe Sharing Website will prioritize user data protection through robust security measures.
 Key security implementations include:
-* **Password Encryption**: User passwords will be hashed using strong algorithms before being stored in the database.
-This ensures that even if the database is compromised, passwords remain secure.
-* **HTTPS Encryption**: All data transmitted between the user and the server will be encrypted using HTTPS to prevent eavesdropping and data tampering.
-* **Authentication & Authorization**: Only authenticated users will be allowed to upload, rate, and comment on recipes.
-Authorization mechanisms will ensure users can only access and modify their own data.
 * **Data Backup**: Daily backups of critical user data and recipes will be performed and securely stored on cloud storage to ensure data recovery in case of an incident.

 ## 5.2 Performance